SHenpengYU01/SHenpengYU01/docs/study/network/application layer.md

 <img src="\img\study\network\ch2\httptime.png" alt="Response time for Non-persistent HTTP">

-!!! info
+!!! info "RTT"
-    RTT is roundtrip time
+    RTT is short for roundtrip time

 Therefore, we use persistent HTTP(HTTP1.1) more.
 Property of persistent  HTTP (HTTP1.1):